Athabasca-Redwater

-Athabasca-Redwater was a provincial electoral district in Alberta, Canada mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 2004 to 2012.
+Athabasca-Redwater was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 2004 to 2012.

 The district in rural northern Alberta was created in the 2004 boundary redistribution out of a large portion of Barrhead-Westlock and Athabasca-Wabasca in the north as well as a portion of Redwater on the eastern side.
-The district had three major towns: Bon Accord, Redwater and Athabasca.
+The district had three major towns: Bon Accord, Redwater, and Athabasca.

-The district and its antecedents favored Progressive Conservative candidates in recent years.
+The district and its antecedents favoured Progressive Conservative candidates in recent years.
 There were two representatives in the district.

 History

-The Athabasca-Redwater electoral district was created in the 2003 electoral boundary re-distribution from parts of the electoral districts of Athabasca-Wabasca, Barrhead-Westlock and Redwater.
+The Athabasca-Redwater electoral district was created in the 2003 electoral boundary re-distribution from parts of the electoral districts of Athabasca-Wabasca, Barrhead-Westlock, and Redwater.

 The 2010 electoral boundary re-distribution saw the electoral district change to align to new municipal boundaries on the northern and western edges.
 The electoral district was renamed Athabasca-Sturgeon-Redwater.
 The change in name and boundaries took effect at the drop of the writ for the 2012 Alberta general election.